To everyone who reads our website, we hope you continue to keep safe and well.

 Brent Council’s “Jewel in the Crown” Conservation Area

 Roe Green Village is a vibrant community in North West London.
 Originally built in 1916 for the workers of the nearby aircraft factories, the village was designed as a ‘Garden Village’ in the Arts and Craft style by Sir Frank Baines and to this day it maintains a village like atmosphere.
+Building completed in 1918, in 2018 we celebrated its centenary.

 In 1968 the local authority designated it a conservation area in order to “preserve and enhance” its unique character.
 Read more in our History section.